 How Tax Liens Affect Your Credit Reports

 Tax liens are one of the most difficult credit issues for a consumer to overcome.
-Since tax liens are considered by FICO and VantageScore to be a derogatory item, there is a chance that your credit scores could be lowered by the lien.
-Even when a tax lien is paid and released, your credit scores will likely continue to be negatively impacted by the lien for many years as long as it’s on your credit files.
+Since FICO and VantageScore consider a tax lien to be a derogatory item, it’s likely that a lien will lower your credit scores.
+Even when a tax lien is paid and released, you will likely continue to see it negatively impact your credit scores for many years as long as it’s on your credit files.

-The highlight of the new program is the fact that if a taxpayer will pay his/her outstanding tax bill in full, then the IRS will allow for the lien to be withdrawn upon request by the taxpayer.
+Under this program, if a taxpayer pays his or her outstanding tax bill in full, then the IRS will allow for the lien to be withdrawn upon request by the taxpayer.
 There is even a chance for certain eligible taxpayers to have their federal liens withdrawn by the IRS once they have entered into a payment arrangement (agreeing to pay the tax obligation in full) and have made a minimum of 3 payments.

-If you can have your lien withdrawn, be sure to notify all 3 credit bureaus and request that the lien be removed from your reports.
+Once your tax lien has been withdrawn, you can notify all 3 credit bureaus to request that the lien be removed from your reports.
 The credit bureaus do not currently report withdrawn tax liens on consumer credit reports.

 The IRS’s tax lien policy does not apply to state tax liens.
-Still, if you have paid a state tax lien then you can always request a withdrawal.
-While there is no guarantee that you will receive a withdrawal of a state tax lien after it is paid, it certainly cannot hurt to ask.
+Still, if you have paid a state tax lien then you can always request a withdrawal from your state.
+While there is no guarantee that you will receive a withdrawal of a state tax lien after it is paid, it certainly can’t hurt to ask.

 If you are eligible to have a state tax lien removed from your credit report, you can follow the procedure below to attempt to have a it removed from your credit reports.
 Otherwise, you will need to wait until 7 years from the date of release for the lien to be removed from your credit reports.